|

 then tells us in verse 33 that “the Jews pushed Alexander to the

-hours.
-We
+another two hours.
+We should

 really don’t know who Alexander is.